Don-Irwin/Don-Irwin.github.io/docs/data-visualization/docker.md

 This command will pull the entire repository, move into the directory, then run the script `pull_and_run_docker.sh`.

-The script `pull_and_run_docker.sh` pulls a pre-built version of this codebase and runs it under docker.
+The script `pull_and_run_docker.sh` pulls a pre-built docker image of this codebase and runs it under docker.

 It will expose a Flask Application at: